 With Apple Pencil 2, you can double tap the side of the stylus while in annotation mode to switch between the current tool and either the eraser or the last used tool, or to show the current tool's detail view (depending on how the gesture has been configured in iOS' Settings app).
 If you prefer to be able to switch tools even when annotation mode is inactive, change the "switch tools" option in the Apple Pencil section of forScore's settings panel.
 Otherwise, this gesture can optionally be configured for use outside of annotation mode using the instructions found in the Page Turners & Shortcuts section of this guide.

-New in iPadOS 14, you can use your Apple Pencil to hand write text directly into a text annotation and let Apple's "Scribble" feature turn it into text for you automatically.
+If Apple's Scribble feature is enabled on your device, you can use Apple Pencil to hand-write words directly into a text annotation and iPadOS will transform them into text automatically.